Year 11 students have 25 lessons a week and will be on the red or blue pathway for their GCSEs.

 Drama

-Component 2: Developing skills and techniques in the performing arts
+Autumn term – component 2: developing skills and techniques in the performing arts

 Food and cookery